-Have competent staff managing the infrastructure: Public clouds attract the best people working for them – and on their platforms – because standardization of technology provides ample career opportunities for technical people.
+Skilled staff to manage IT infrastructure: Public clouds attract talented people to work for them – and on their platforms – because standardization of technology provides ample career opportunities for technical people.
 Staff working for the providers themselves, such as Google and Amazon, are paid top dollar as they are key to the core business.

-This means that the admins responsible for maintaining, updating, and managing public clouds are on the whole more knowledgeable – as well as battle-hardened and arguably better prepared in the event of a disaster or attempted security hack – than in-house IT teams employed by an organization to keep the private cloud going, whose competence is at best untested at critical times.
+This means that the admins responsible for maintaining, updating and managing public clouds are battle-hardened and prepared in the event of a disaster or attempted security hack.

 Strategic and Smart Cloud Adoption